pgMemento/pgMemento/README.md

 pgMemento uses triggers to log the changes.
 The OLD and the NEW version of a tuple are accessable inside the corresponding trigger procedures. pgMemento only logs the OLD version as the recent state can be queried from the table.
-It pushes this priciple down on a columnar level meaning that only deltas between OLD and NEW are stored when UPDATEs occur.
+It breaks this priciple down on a columnar level meaning that only deltas between OLD and NEW are stored when UPDATEs occur.
 Of course, this is an overhead but it pays off in saving disk space and in making rollbacks easier.